 Why would a doctor start a food blog?

-I’m a lifelong baker, but it wasn’t until 2020, when I was stuck at home with my elementary school kiddo, that I started baking and cooking with a purpose.
-You’ll find recipes on the Ugly Duckling Bakery blog that I make for my family, ranging from 30 minute weeknight meals to more complicated weekend cooking, baking projects made from scratch, and classic cocktail variations.
+I’ve been baking for over 40 years, but it wasn’t until 2020, when I was stuck at home with my elementary school kiddo, that I began baking and cooking with purpose.
+I started the Ugly Duckling Bakery blog in 2021 to share recipes I make for my family, ranging from 30 minute weeknight meals to more complicated weekend cooking, baking projects made from scratch, and classic cocktail variations.

-I’m an older blogger and older mom who’s pretty no-nonsense.
-I like 80s music, word games and etymology, and Venn diagrams.
+I’m an older blogger and mom who’s pretty no-nonsense.
+I like 80’s music, word games and etymology, and Venn diagrams.
 No, I love Venn diagrams.

 I try keep incredibly active despite my age and aging knees.
 I’ve done an Ironman triathlon, a few 50 kilometer trail races (including one at Burning Man), cross country ski all winter, and swim in the fast lane.